aaron-grau/curic/react/readings/provider-connect.md

 ## `connect()`: setting component `props`

 `react-redux` allows us to access the `store` context in a powerful and convenient way via `connect()`.
 Using `connect()`, we can pass specific slices of the store's state, as well as specific action-dispatches, to a component's props.
-The component's props then serve as its API to the store, making it more modular less burdened by Redux boilerplate.
+The component's props then serve as its API to the store, making it more modular [\\]:(and) less burdened by Redux boilerplate.

 ## Using `connect()`

-Connect is a curried function that ultimately returns a React component.
+Connect [\\]:(`connect`) is a curried function that ultimately returns a React component. [\\]:(As per out discussion, it might be worth elaborating slightly on what sort of React component `connect` returns and what exactly is rendered.)
 Check out its signature:

 ```js
 const connectedComponent = connect(mapStateToProps, mapDispatchToProps, mergeProps, options)(component);